Asmarts01/Alx_DjangoLearnLab/django_model/README.md

-# LibraryProject - Book Store App
+s# LibraryProject - Book Store App

 This is a simple Django project for learning how to build a bookstore application.